 Matt And Kim may have started as a playful experiment, but the Brooklyn couple has grown into a formidable musical presence.
 Playing synth-heavy indie punk with inescapably catchy enthusiasm, the twosome encapsulates the purity of DIY and the power of pop.
-As they’re playing the Troc tonight, we pulled out this interview with Matt Johnson about recording in his parents' living room, working without a producer, and having the band take over their relationship.
+While on tour in support of the band's sophomore album Grand—which includes a stop at Bottom Lounge tonight—Matt Johnson spoke with The A.V.
+Club about recording in his parents' living room, working without a producer, and having the band take over their relationship.

 The A.V.
 Club: You both studied art at Pratt Institute—was it hard giving that up?